Methadone Side Effects on the Body

 It works a lot like morphine does.
 You can take it as a tablet, a powder, or a liquid.
 It must be prescribed by a doctor.
 People who take it illegally often inject it, which exposes them to diseases like HIV.
 Even though it’s safer than some other narcotics, your doctor should keep a close watch on you while you take Methadone.
 Taking it can lead to addiction or abuse.

-What are the Side Effects of Methadone Abuse?
+What are the effects of Methadone Abuse?

 Methadone changes the way your brain and nervous system respond to pain so that you feel relief.
 Methadone helps if you’re in treatment for addiction to other opioids.
 It can give a similar feeling and prevent withdrawal symptoms.
 You may hear this called replacement therapy.
 Methadone replaces the opioids in your system with milder effects.